britram/rains-prototype/draft-trammell-rains-protocol.md

 The value of the subject-name (3) key is a UTF-8 encoded {{RFC3629}} string containing the name of the subject of the assertion.
-The subject name never contains the zone in which the subject name; the fully-qualified name is obtained by joining the subject-name to the subject-zone with a '.' character.
+The subject name never contains the zone in which the subject name is registered; the fully-qualified name is obtained by joining the subject-name to the subject-zone with a '.' character.
 The subject-name must be valid according to the nameset expression for the zone, if any.

 The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the assertion is made.
 If not present, the zone of the assertion is inherited from the containing Shard or Zone.

 The value of the context (6) key, if present, is a UTF-8 encoded string containing the name of the context in which the assertion is valid.
 If not